davewasthere/davewasthere.github.com/_posts/2012-05-20-lost-my-mojo.md

 <img src="/travel/images/bangkok-river.jpg">
 *My view from the Chatrium.
 Very relaxing watching the boats go by!*

 After a few days of swanning around in luxury, I went back to some rather more modest digs in town.
-While there, I met the [most amazing family](http://www.forbes.com/hsbcpersonaleconomy/global-classrooms.html).
+While there, I met the [most incredible family](http://www.forbes.com/hsbcpersonaleconomy/global-classrooms.html).
 Annie taught me how to do the egg-beater kick in the pool (a water polo thing).
 They were travelling for a year with kids, having the most amazing time!

 But all too soon it was time to head back to Europe.
 I had a busy year with Stag do's, Weddings, another bike trip, work for the London Olympics, and another Winter Avoidance tour to plan.